tier4/drs-docs/docs/anvil_setup/index.md

 ```
 > [!Note]
 > `setup-drs.sh` will show three dialogs to be filled:
-> - ECU ID: the local ECU ID ( `0` or `1` ).
+> - ECU ID: the local ECU ID (`0` or `1`).
 Front and right facing sensor are connected to the ECU0, others are connected to the ECU1.
-> - SENSING SYSTEM ID: this value will be acquired via CLI or provided from TIER IV
+> - SENSING SYSTEM ID: this value will be acquired via CLI or provided by TIER IV
-> - MODULE ID: this value will be acquired via CLI or provided from TIER IV
+> - MODULE ID: this value will be acquired via CLI or provided by TIER IV

 ## Network configuration